 Local Letters for Global Change [Fall]

 In the fall, students are invited to enter letters into a contest that examines how global issues connect to students’ local communities.
 First, students explore Pulitzer Center-supported global reporting to identify an issue that they think their community should know about.
 Then, they are tasked with writing letters to a government official that outline the global issue, why they think the issue matters to their local communities, and what action(s) they want the official to take to address the issues.
-Click here for more information about the 2019 Local Letters for Global Change Contest.
-[Deadline: Friday, November 15]
+Click here for more information about the 2020 Local Letters for Global Change Contest, and email us at firstname.lastname@example.org to schedule a workshop for your class!
+[Deadline: Friday, November 13]

 Fighting Words: Poetry in Response to Current Events [Spring]

-In the spring, students are invited to submit original poems to a contest that examines how global reporting can act as an anchor for connection, communication and discovery.
+In the spring, students are invited to submit original poems to a contest that examines how students can elevate their own voices and under-reported stories through engagement with global reporting and poetry.
 First, students explore Pulitzer Center-supported global reporting to identify a story that interests and engages them.
 Then, students write a poem of any form and length that includes lines from the story.
-Click here for a workshop introducing the contest.
+Click here for a workshop guide introducing the contest, or email us at email@example.com to schedule a workshop facilitated by the Pulitzer Center team.
 [Deadline: TBD]